A-PSRO: A Unified Strategy Learning Method with Advantage Function for Normal-form Games: Experiment Results and Discussion

-In this setting, we train one agent with SC-PSRO, called Stackelberg player, and the opponent consistently adopts the best response to the strategy of the agent.
-It is worth noting that, in this case, the optimal solution and the best response to this solution precisely constitute Stackelberg equilibrium.
+In two-player general-sum games, we evaluate our method using both traditional games and randomly generated games.
+Given the absence of generalized test sets for large-scale general-sum games in prior studies, we extend the classic Staghunt game \cite{40} with an equilibrium selection problem and RSP for testing purposes.
+The detailed game structure is given in the Supplementary Material \ref{A-PSRO for Solving Two-Player General-Sum Games2}.

-\textbf{Normal-form Stackelberg game.} We assess SC-PSRO through an example of games featuring a Stackelberg structure.
-The payment matrix for the example is presented in Table 1, wherein the sole Nash equilibrium is (D, L) with rewards $(2, 1)$.
-If we designate the row player as the Stackelberg player, it can attain a reward of $\frac{11}{3}$ through the Stackelberg strategy $(\frac{1}{3},\frac{2}{3})$.
-The experimental result is illustrated in Figure \ref{fg6_1}.
-As LookAhead and population clipping are exclusive modules within SC-PSRO, we employ the line labeled "Ours (without LA)" to denote the SC-PSRO framework with only the diversity module.
-From the Figure \ref{fg6_1}, the reward of Stackelberg agent can achieve the utility of Stackelberg equilibrium whilst the rewards of other baselines converge to the payoff of Nash equilibrium.
-SC-PSRO effectively learns the Stackelberg strategy for a single player when LookAhead and population clipping are adopted.
+In Figures \ref{fg4_1} and \ref{fg4_2}, we present the training results of the algorithms in the aforementioned games.
+To assess the ability of algorithms to learn strategies with higher rewards, we employ the joint reward in the converged state of the algorithm as an evaluation metric.
+Figure \ref{fig6} demonstrates that A-PSRO consistently learns the optimal equilibrium strategy, whereas other algorithms acquire different equilibria and often stagnate in suboptimal equilibria.

-\textbf{Random generated games.} We also perform experiments in random generated games that feature the same reward distribution, and the results are presented in Figure \ref{fg6_100} and \ref{fg6_1000}.
-We can see that the diversity strategy approaches only work with a modification of the advantage function for reward increase in general-sum games.
-SC-PSRO achieves the highest reward, and exhibits greater efficiency as the dimension of the action space expands, indicating its suitability for large-scale general-sum games.
+We further conduct experiments in randomly generated games with the same reward distribution, and the results are depicted in Figure \ref{fg4_3}.
+In our experiments, A-PSRO consistently attains the highest reward, underscoring its suitability for large-scale general-sum games.